Freeport-McMoRan Inc. research snapshot

 Trend-following setup

-Watch for FCX to reclaim $60 to $62 and then hold above the 50-day average while copper prices stay firm and Q2 commentary confirms Grasberg progress, U.S. leaching gains, and stable unit costs.
+Watch for FCX to hold above the 50-day and 200-day moving averages near $62 to $64 and then reclaim the upper resistance zone near $71, while copper prices stay firm and quarterly commentary confirms Grasberg progress, U.S. leaching gains, and stable unit costs.

-A failed reclaim followed by a close below $54.50 should reduce trend confidence, especially if copper weakens or management lowers sales guidance again.
+A failed hold of the $60 to $62 zone followed by a close below $54.50 should reduce trend confidence, especially if copper weakens or management lowers sales guidance again.

 Mean-reversion setup

-If FCX pulls back toward the mid-$50s support area without a structural decline in copper demand or a new Grasberg setback, compare the lower price with long reserve life, cash generation potential, and organic U.S. growth options.
+If FCX pulls back toward the low-$50s support area without a structural decline in copper demand or a new Grasberg setback, compare the lower price with long reserve life, improving cash generation, and organic U.S. growth options.

 Do not treat a pullback as attractive if free cash flow remains weak after capex, debt rises, or project economics depend on copper prices staying near cycle highs.